 Goats like a “stable and consistent” diet.
 They need greenery and roughage and water.
 They like weeds, vines, leaves, mushrooms, acorns, grass, tree bark and hay.
 As roughage, normal (horse quality) grass hay is just fine for goats.
 Alfalfa hay is more costly and can sometimes cause digestive and/or urinary issues if not fed correctly.
 Molded hay can cause serious health problems (Lysteria) to goats.

 Feeding grain or goat pellets is not absolutely necessary, but it will usually help them gain weight and gain some nutrients that they might be missing on normal pasture.
 About 2 cups of grain/pellets per goat, per day, is plenty.
+When feeding anything (hay and/or grain), make sure to keep a 2:1 ratio of Calcium and Phosphorous.
+This will help with preventing urinary stones.
 Caution to feeding goats products containing molasses such as "horse feed" or "sweet feed".
 Sometimes it can cause a vitamin B deficiency and endanger the goat.
 Whatever you decide to feed, be consistent.
 If you change something you are feeding, do it gradually.
 Contrary to fairy tales, a goats digestive system can be very sensitive and abrupt changes can be stressful.